joker-project/2026/index.md

 <!--## References

   1. Liana Ermakova, Anne-Gwenn Bosser, Adam Jatowt, and Tristan Miller.
 2023a.
-The JOKER corpus: English-french parallel data for multilingual word- play recognition.
-In Proceedings of the 46th Inter- national ACM SIGIR Conference on Research and Development in Information Retrieval, SIGIR 2023, Taipei, Taiwan, July 23-27, 2023, pages 2796–2806.ACM.
+The JOKER corpus: English-French parallel data for multilingual word- play recognition.
+In Proceedings of the 46th International ACM SIGIR Conference on Research and Development in Information Retrieval, SIGIR 2023, Taipei, Taiwan, July 23-27, 2023, pages 2796–2806.ACM.

   2. Liana Ermakova, Tristan Miller, Anne-Gwenn Bosser, Victor Manuel Palma Preciado, Grigori Sidorov, and Adam Jatowt.
 2023b.
 Overview of JOKER 2023 Automatic Wordplay Analysis Task 1 – pun detection.
 In Working Notes of CLEF 2023 – Conference and Labs of the Evaluation Forum, volume 3497 of CEUR Workshop Proceedings, pages 1785–1803.

   3. Liana Ermakova, Tristan Miller, Anne-Gwenn Bosser, Victor Manuel Palma Preciado, Grigori Sidorov, and Adam Jatowt.
 2023c.
-Overview of JOKER 2023 Au- tomatic Wordplay Analysis Task 2 – pun location and interpretation.
-In Working Notes of CLEF 2023 – Conference and Labs of the Evaluation Forum, vol- ume 3497 of CEUR Workshop Proceedings, pages 1804–1817.
+Overview of JOKER 2023 Automatic Wordplay Analysis Task 2 – pun location and interpretation.
+In Working Notes of CLEF 2023 – Conference and Labs of the Evaluation Forum, volume 3497 of CEUR Workshop Proceedings, pages 1804–1817.

   4. Liana Ermakova, Tristan Miller, Anne-Gwenn Bosser, Victor Manuel Palma Preciado, Grigori Sidorov, and Adam Jatowt.
 2023d.
 Overview of JOKER 2023 Automatic Wordplay Analysis Task 3 – pun translation.
 In Working Notes of CLEF 2023 – Conference and Labs of the Evaluation Forum, volume 3497 of CEUR Workshop Proceedings, pages 1818–1827.